Blog

 Fitness content creators

 Micro-gyms are also an appealing option for fitness influencers and content creators.
-Fitness instructors who film videos for YouTube or other online distribution often need a professional and private space to create content.
+Fitness instructors who film videos for social media often need a professional and private space to create content.

-What attracts them to micro-gyms is the opportunity to have a fully equipped space in a private setting where they can film without worrying about disturbing others or violating gym privacy regulations.
+What attracts them to micro-gyms is the opportunity to have a fully equipped space in a private setting where they can film without having to worry about disturbing others or violating gym privacy regulations.

-• Increased privacy: small-scale fitness facilities offer more privacy than a traditional gym, which can put many new to fitness at ease.
+• Increased privacy: small-scale fitness facilities offer more privacy than a traditional gym, which can help professionals better support their clients.

 • Flexible memberships and access: micro-gyms typically work on a month-to-month or no-commitment schedule and can be used if and when needed.
 This is different from other gym memberships which can lock you in for one to two years.

-Considering how well-equipped these spaces often are, micro-gyms are a great alternative for those who want a professional-looking space to train without having to invest in creating their own.
+Considering how well-equipped these spaces are, micro-gyms are a great alternative for those who want a professional-looking facility to train in without having to invest in creating their own.

 What is the micro-gym business model?

-Micro-gym owners typically make money through selling space, just like the coworking business model.
+Micro-gym owners typically make money through selling space and community memberships, just like the coworking business model.

 Micro-gyms and coworking spaces